You can send crypto from Phantom to other wallet addresses, to your own accounts in Phantom, or to exchanges.

 Can Phantom recover my tokens?

 No. Phantom is non-custodial and cannot reverse or retrieve transactions.
-See I need help reversing a transaction for more information.
+See Can I reverse or cancel a transaction? for more information.

 What if the exchange requires a memo but Phantom doesn't show the field?